iammatthias-archive/net_old/content/blog/primitive.md

 I started by running `primitive -i ./coverimage.jpg -o ./coverimage.jpg.jpg -n 1500 -m 1 -s 2048`.
 The `-n 1500` specifies 1500 polygons, `-m 1` is for the triangles, and `-s 2048` is the output image size.

-This works, but it would take forever to run the `primitive` for each image individually.
+This works, but it would take forever to run the `primitive` for each image.
 Much nicer to automate these things.

 `cd` into the directory you want to process, and run this script: